opennetworkinglab/onos/web/gui2/AngularMigration.md

 * $timeout can be replaced by setTimeout()
 * $timeout.cancel can be replaced by clearTimeout()
 * (d3 object).append(..).attr values should be listed individually (see icon.service for example)
-* Please try do avoid d3 DOM manipulations in ONOS GUI 2, as this is not the Angular 6 way of doing things
+* Please try do avoid d3 DOM manipulations in ONOS GUI 2, as this is not the Angular way of doing things
 * $interval should be replaced by task = setInterval(() => functionname_or_body, speed);
 * To cancel the timer clearInterval(task)
+* If a function is to be called then the format () => {} should be used.
+This is so that the enclosing context can be passed in to the lambda

-# Progress so far - 18 Jun 2018
+# Progress so far - Nov 2018
-The following services are partially migrated:
+The following services are most migrated:
 * fw/util/FnService - full migrated with Unit tests
 * fw/svg/GlyphDataService - mostly migrated.
 Values are stored in maps as constants
 * fw/svg/GlyphService - partly implemented - enough to support the icon service